CarmelRobotics/aeronautical-facilitation/README.md

 1. There are unused objects in `OI.java` that need to be added!
-1. Work on the javadoc throughout the project!
-In the menu bar, run Tools-Analyze Javadoc
-1. BUG: `BlockerUp` and `BlockerDown` both use `blocker.setBlockerRaise()`
-1. `Feature-Roller` branch still needs work (Kat was working on this)
-1. `Blocker.java` uses hard coded 1.0 and -1.0 values for raise/lower.
-Only one should be defined in `RobotMap.java` (and then the second one uses the negative of it)
-1. `Launcher.java` uses hard coded true and false values for launch/pass/retract.
-Only one should be defined in `RobotMap.java` (and the other usage should be the logical not of it).
 1. We could make our own screen captures website of our daily workflow.